-- Type AB.
-The blood cells in this type have both A and B markers.
+- Type AB: This blood type has both A and B markers.

-- Type O. This blood type has neither A or B markers.
+- Type O: This blood type has neither A nor B markers.

 - O negative.
 This blood type doesn’t have A or B markers, and it doesn’t have Rh factor.